-Art fans visiting Venice between May and November cannot only indulge themselves at the Art Biennale.
-There are also plenty of other interesting exhibitions which coincide.
-One location which you should certainly not forget to visit this year, is Palazzo Fortuny in the San Marco sestieri.
-Axel Vervoordt and Daniela Ferretti will present ‘Intuition’, their sixth and final large exhibition together.
-It will be the climax of a series of enchanting and philosophical exhibitions, which started in 2007.
-If you liked the previous ones, or you didn’t have a chance to visit any of the former exhibitions, make sure to create some space in your agenda.
-It will be your last chance to admire the combination of the passion of Axel Vervoordt with the exhibition skills of Daniela Ferretti in the Venetian grandeur of Palazzo Fortuny.
+Art fans visiting Venice know that Palazzo Fortuny in the San Marco sestieri is always organizing a beautiful exhibition during the Biennale.
+The palazzo itself is however also worth a closer look.
+In this post, I will tell you about the history of this palazzo before I give you more insights on the last exhibition which was held there.
+Axel Vervoordt and Daniela Ferretti presented ‘Intuition’, their sixth and final large exhibition together.
+It was the climax of a series of enchanting and philosophical exhibitions, which started in 2007.
+It was your last chance to admire the combination of the passion of Axel Vervoordt with the exhibition skills of Daniela Ferretti in the Venetian grandeur of Palazzo Fortuny.

 Axel Vervoordt’s decision to find an old and worn palazzo in the center of Venice was already a first proof of his outstanding intuition.
 The ‘Artempo’ exhibition in 2007 was originally meant to be a one-time event, in which he could present modern art in an old setting.
 It was a big success and attracted more than 50,000 visitors.
 As a result, more exhibitions followed, always coinciding with the Art Biennale.
 ‘Proportio’, the last exhibition, was even awarded ‘Best Exhibition of 2015’ by the Leading Culture Destinations.
 It attracted 65,000 visitors, which is approx. 15% of the visitors of the Art Biennale and more or less the same number as the exhibitions at Palazzo Ducale in that year.